Morehouse School of Medicine: Independent institution

 On February 3, 2009, Eric Holder, then-vice chairman of MSM's board of trustees, was confirmed as U.S. Attorney General.

 On July 13, 2009, President Barack Obama nominated Morehouse School of Medicine alumna and Trustee Regina Benjamin as U.S. Surgeon General.

 A 2010 study ranked MSM as the number one medical school in the country in the terms of social mission.
 The social mission score used in the study evaluated schools on percentage of graduates who practice primary care, work in health professional shortage areas, and are underrepresented minorities.

 In 2017, it was announced MSM would complete a $50 million expansion by 2020.
 The expansion will include its first-ever student housing, an ambulatory care center, additional parking, and a retail component.

 In July 2020, MSM received a $40 million grant from the United States Department of Health and Human Services to help redress the alarming COVID-19 pandemic impact on African-Americans and other more vulnerable communities.
 In September 2020, MSM received $26.3 million from philanthropist Michael Bloomberg to help lower debt for the medical students enrolled.

 In December 2020, MSM partnered with CommonSpirit Health to form the More in Common Alliance.
 It is a ten-year initiative to help reduce health inequity.
 Dr. Veronica Mallett serves as the senior vice president and chief administrative officer as of August 2023.
 One of her tasks is to match the $100 million commitment CommonSpirit Health has made toward the program.
 Research programs are a part of the effort to increase health equity.

 In May 2022, MSM had a groundbreaking ceremony for a new $45 million academic facility.
 The 52,300-square foot building is scheduled to be complete in early 2024.
 The building is named after longtime MSM board member and state lawmaker Calvin Smyre.

 In 2024, Morehouse School of Medicine received a $175 million gift from Bloomberg Philanthropies to support the school’s endowment.

 Student body

 In 2022, the student body at MSM was 70% Black and 66% women.
 Medical College Admission Test (MCAT) scores are thought to pose a significant barrier to the number of African American matriculants to US medical schools.
-Morehouse School of Medicine accepts students with MCAT scores more than one standard deviation below the national matriculant mean, but then raises their subsequent performance on the US Medical Licensing Examination Step 1 shift up to or above the national mean score.
+Between 2009 and 2014, Morehouse School of Medicine accepted students with MCAT scores below the national matriculant mean, but then raised their subsequent performance on the US Medical Licensing Examination Step 1 one standard deviation above the scores predicted by their MCAT and undergraduate grade point average.